Lower Value Redemption

 - 80% of members are looking for opportunities to redeem points for rewards well below the $100 mark.

-With many consumers looking for ways to expand purchasing power and increased demand for contactless payments combined with limited options to redeem for travel over the last year, finding ways to increase customer participation at lower point values takes on added impetus for loyalty program managers.
-Increasing customer participation and interaction at lower point and dollar values becomes an imperative in creating a long term and loyal customer.
+With many consumers looking for ways to expand purchasing power and increased demand for contactless payments combined with limited options to redeem for travel over the last year, finding ways to increase customer participation at lower point values takes on the added impetus for loyalty program managers.
+Increasing customer participation and interaction at a lower point and dollar values become imperative in creating a long-term and loyal customer.

 So how does a loyalty program offer expanded redemption options at $100 and below?